What is a superseat?

 Margin: +0.2 pts

 Iowa's presidential drift masks a pure coin-flip at the House level.
 The Des Moines and Quad Cities DMAs cost a fraction of coastal markets, creating an outsized dollar-per-persuadable-voter ratio.
-This is the kind of seat conventional targeting overlooks and the model exists to find.
+The kind of seat conventional targeting overlooks and the model exists to find.

 Elasticity